Pain Management Summary

 If a patient matches the inclusion criteria (see #6), then a longer clinical history might be displayed within the sections of the tool, if that data is available.
 For example any opioid medication will be included using a 2-year lookback.
-Note: this data is currently limited only to Active medications, which excludes Historic medications (including ALL Medications from Surescripts, which come from pharmacies & pharmacy benefit managers).
+Note: this data is currently limited only to Active medications, which excludes Historic medications.
 See “Which Pain-Related Data is Included” for more info.

 8. Why are some items flagged as a risk when there is no data in that section?

 Little red flags point you to potential concerns, such as when current medications include both benzodiazepines and opioids.
 Read more about the flags within the app here.